-Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to failure to comply with UK tax legislation, environmental regulations, health and safety regulations, and data protection regulations, and we considered the extent to which non-compliance might have a material effect on the financial statements.
+Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to failure to comply with the UK tax legislation, environmental regulations, health and safety regulations and data protection regulations, and we considered the extent to which non-compliance might have a material effect on the financial statements.
 We also considered those laws and regulations that have a direct impact on the financial statements such as the Companies Act 2006.
 We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries.
 Audit procedures performed by the engagement team included:

-- Discussions with management, including consideration of known or suspected instances of non-compliance with laws and regulations and fraud; - Understanding and evaluating controls designed to prevent fraud and detect irregularities and fraud; - Assessing significant judgements and estimates, in particular those relating to impairment of generating assets; - Identifying and testing journal entries, in particular those journal entries posted with unusual account combinations.
+- Discussions with management, including consideration of known or suspected instances of noncompliance with laws and regulations and fraud; - Understanding and evaluating controls designed to prevent fraud and detect irregularities and fraud; - Assessing significant judgements and estimates involved in preparing the financial statements; and - Identifying and testing journal entries, in particular journal entries posted with unusual account combinations.